rapid7/metasploitable3/README.md

 * Internet connection

 ### To build automatically:
+0. Clone this repo and navigate to the main directory.
+While in the main directory, navigate to `packer` folder.
+Once you are in the folder you need to open the `packer.pck.hcl` with your preferred code editor, open terminal and run `$packer init .`

 1. - On **Linux/OSX** run `./build.sh windows2008` to build the Windows box or `./build.sh ubuntu1404` to build the Linux box.
 If /tmp is small, use `TMPDIR=/var/tmp ./build.sh ...` to store temporary packer disk images under /var/tmp.
    - On **Windows**, open powershell terminal and run `.\build.ps1 windows2008` to build the Windows box or `.\build.ps1 ubuntu1404` to build the Linux box.
 If no option is passed to the script i.e. `.\build.ps1`, then both the boxes are built.